afs/rdf-delta/docs/use-cases.md

 Distributing changes to a dataset has two aspects: the format used to record changes and the mechanism used to propagate changes.

-RDF Delta provides thse into two parts:
+RDF Delta provides these into two parts:

 * RDF Patch - a format to record changes that is easy to generate and consume.
 * RDF Patch Logs - a protocol for distributing change files.